sheegaon/wordpool/README.md

 - **Cost**: \$100 (full amount deducted immediately, \$90 refunded on timeout)
 - **Process**: Player receives a randomly-assigned prompt (e.g., "my deepest desire is to be (a)") and submits a single word
 - **Word Requirements**:
-  - Must be in OWL2 Word List
+  - Must be in NASPA Word List (~179k words)
   - 2-15 letters
-  - No proper nouns, abbreviations, or capitalized words
+  - Letters A-Z only (case insensitive)
 - **Timing**: 60-second submission window
 - **Abandonment**: If expired, round cancelled, forfeit \$10 entry fee (\$90 refunded), prompt removed from queue
 - **Queue**: Prompt enters queue waiting for 2 copy players
-  - AI will provide necessary copies after 10 minutes of inactivity (Phase 2+)
+  - AI will provide necessary copies after 10 minutes of inactivity (Phase 3+)

 ### 2. Copy Round
 - **Cost**: \$100 or \$90 (full amount deducted immediately, \$90 refunded on timeout)